 Arkabutla Lake

 Arkabutla Reservoir is one of four flood control reservoirs (FCRs) in north Mississippi.
 Built by the US Army Corps of Engineers (COE) in 1943 on the Coldwater River, it is the smallest FCR with a summer pool of 11,870 ac.
 Water level follows an annual rule curve but deviates from it due to local precipitation and COE spillway gate operations.
 The reservoir is lowered in fall to winter pool (4,640 ac); flood pool is 33,400 ac.
 Arkabutla is a popular destination for crappie and catfish anglers.
+The lake is currently being maintained at a low level for dam assessment and repair.
+Any water level rise is followed by a fast drawdown.

 For more information on this lake's fees, permits, rules and regulations, and amenities visit the Arkabutla Lake page at the U.S. Army Corps of Engineers website.